 - 1. The Teaching Elder no longer senses a call to ministry and requests removal from office. - 2.
 The Teaching Elder, who does not meet the criteria for retirement,120 exhibits compelling evidence of inability to serve the Church over a reasonable period of time. - 3.
-The Teaching Elder has failed to inform Presbytery of a new residence or place of ministry and the Presbytery, after diligent effort, is unable to obtain current contact information after one year. - 4.
-The Teaching Elder has been on the inactive roll for at least 5 years.121 - C. By renouncing jurisdiction of the Church
+The Teaching Elder has failed to inform the Presbytery of a new residence or place of ministry, and the Presbytery, after diligent effort, is unable to obtain current contact information after one year. - 4.
+The Teaching Elder has been on the inactive roll for at least five years.121 - C. By renouncing jurisdiction of the Church

 Renunciation of jurisdiction shall have the effect of removing the officer from membership and ordained office in the Evangelical Presbyterian Church and terminating that person's exercise of office.
 Notice of renunciation shall be given in writing to the Clerk of the appropriate court and becomes effective upon receipt of the notice.
 In the event an individual orally renounces jurisdiction, this fact shall be confirmed by letter from the court acknowledging that renunciation.
 The letter shall be delivered in person or by form of mail requiring a written receipt.
-If the court receives no written response within ten days, the acknowledgement of renunciation of jurisdiction shall be deemed final.
+If the court receives no written response within ten days, the acknowledgment of renunciation of jurisdiction shall be deemed final.

-119 G.14-4B

-120 G.15-1

-121 G.14-3B.3
+121 G.14-3B.3.

-2016-2017

-Chapter 15 RETIREMENT OF TEACHING ELDERS
+- 15 - RETIREMENT OF TEACHING ELDERS